huajijam/HCEFUnlocker/README.md

 # CAUTION
 This is an Xposed module, so that you should register this app to Xposed framework.

-If you are using LSPosed, need to show `System apps` and select `Nfc Service`.
+If you are using LSPosed, need to unhide `System apps` and select `Nfc Service`.

 ![LSPosed_NFCService](LSPosed_NFCService.png)